 Counter Tops – There are now many choices made from sustainable materials.
 Counter tops made with recycled glass are now common.

-Solar Tubes – Solar tubes are an affordable way to add natural light to your bathroom and cut back on utility bills.
+Solar Tubes – Solar tubes and solar panels are an affordable way to add natural light to your bathroom and cut back on utility bills.
 These are similar to skylights, but are much cheaper to install.
+Check out campingfunzone.com to read more about the benefits of solar panels.

 Grey Water – Grey water systems can be installed to divert the wastewater from your shower and sink to your garden.
 Be sure to check with your local building codes.